WellTax offers essential support to entrepreneurs in incorporating a company in the UK with our formation services.

 Whether in the case of switching from being a Sole Trader, or setting up an entirely new company, our advisors will help you through any process by communicating any changes to both HMRC and Companies House.

-The legislation gives the opportunity to establish different types of businesses, which are:
+The legislation allows the establishment of different types of businesses, which are: